State Superintendent of Public Instruction

 Born and raised in Plymouth, Wisconsin, Dr. Evers graduated from Plymouth High School and earned his bachelor's, master's, and doctoral degree in educational administration from the University of Wisconsin-Madison.
 Dr. Evers is married to his high school sweetheart, Kathy, an educator.
-They are parents of three adult children, all public school graduates, and have five grandchildren.
+They are parents of three adult children, all public school graduates, and have six grandchildren.

 You can email State Superintendent Tony Evers at email@example.com.